sakardogukan/Countries_Information_App/Readme.md

 ## Countries Information App Project

 # Description
-Project aims to create a real checkout page of e-commerce website.
+Project aims to create a real countries information page of e-commerce website.

 ## Objective
 At the end of the project, following topics are to be covered;